First Posted 08/10/2021

 Windows 10 is good, not great, but plenty good enough and workable considering what it replaced.

-Windows 7 was comparatively slow as molasses and woefully short of modern security and customization features.
+As popular as Windows 7 was, (mainly because of its simple and well-thought-out, and easy-to-use start menu and mature file explorer features) it was comparatively slow and woefully short of modern security and customization features.

-Windows 8, which should have been an improvement, was not too bad, that is, after you added a decent third-party start menu.
+Then came Windows 8, which should have been an improvement.
+It was not too bad, that is, after you added a decent third-party start menu (Classic Shell).
 But it really sucked on its own, as introduced.

 Some of the images remind me of psychedelic fever dream images that were popular back in the 1970s.

 Is there really a difference?
 Which one is Windows 11 and which one is an LSD fever dream?